robdyke/GPatHand-TermsConditions-2017.11.14/GPatHand/Terms.md

 If we provide digital content that is defective and damages a device or other digital content belonging to you, and we have not used our reasonable skill and care, we will compensate you or repair the device or content.
 We will not be liable for any loss or damage resulting from defective digital content where you have failed to follow our use instructions or advice in these terms.
 We supply the services for private personal use and we are not responsible for any losses you suffer arising out of the use of the services which are business losses.
 We design our services, the App and the Website to keep your personal health data secure and it is important that you follow the use instructions and advice in these terms in order to keep your data safe.
 We are not liable for loss or unauthorised access to your data where it results from you not following these use instructions and advice.
 U) OUR BRAND AND CREATIVE MATERIAL
 The basis on which you use our App, Website and services

-We own copyright and other intellectual property rights in the App, Website, our services and their content, including recordings of consultations (babylon IPR).
+We own copyright and other intellectual property rights in the App, Website, our services and their content (babylon IPR).
+We may access the recordings of consultations for the purposes set out in section Q to, amongst other things, ensure and continuously improve the quality of our service.
 You are permitted to use babylon IPR in order to receive our services, store it on your device and print copies of it for your personal use.
 You may communicate material containing babylon IPR to your GP or another medical practitioner.
 You are not permitted to copy, distribute or make any business use of babylon IPR.
 You must not remove or obscure any notices regarding babylon IPR.
 The GP at hand and/or babylon mark, logo, combined mark and logo and other marks indicated in our App are our trademarks of the Company or its affiliates in the United Kingdom and other countries.
 Other graphics, logos, page headers, button icons, scripts, and service names are trademarks of other businesses or our affiliates or Partners.
 V) LICENSE AND APP USE